objcio/articles/2015-02-09-ios-camera-control.md

 Digital cameras need to compensate for different types of lighting.
 This means that the sensor should increase the red component, for example, in case of a cold light, and the blue component in case of a warm light.
 On an iPhone camera, the proper compensation can be automatically determined by the device, but sometimes, as it happens with any camera, it gets tricked by the colors in the scene.
 Luckily, iOS 8 made manual controls available for the white balance as well.

 The automatic modes work in the same way as the focus and exposure, but there's no point of interest; the whole image is considered.
-In manual mode, we can compensate for the temperature, expressed in Kelvin degrees.
-Lower values (around 3000) will look good in warm light, higher values (8000) with a blue sky, and the tint, from a minimum of -150 (shift to green) to a maximum of 150 (shift to magenta).
+In manual mode, we can compensate for the temperature and the tint, with the temperature expressed in Kelvin degrees.
+Lower values (around 3000) will look good in warm light, higher values (8000) with a blue sky.
+The tint ranges from a minimum of -150 (shift to green) to a maximum of 150 (shift to magenta).

 Temperature and tint will be used to calculate the proper RGB gain of the camera sensor, thus they have to be normalized for the device before they can be set.